bhargavvarmasagi/from-sagi/MyMedia.md

 ---
 ## Code Fencing
-To guarantee that only one instance of a class is created, establish a singleton class structure in Dart.
-This can be used for state management, performance optimization, and property updates.
+This is a singleton class strucuture to ensure only one instance of class is created.
+It can be used to update properties.
 ```
 class SingletonClass {
   static final SingletonClass _instance = SingletonClass._internal();